AhmedBabaAlweimine/SoftwareAssessmentTask/README.md

      or
    * cd /supportticketsystemclientswing folder and execute: mvn spring-boot:run

-The frontend will communicate with the backend for data and display it within the Swing GUI.
+🏆 The previous sections are the bare minimum, The front-End will communicate with the Backend for data and display it within the Swing GUI.